vChavezB/dpp_qspy_zephyr/Readme.md

 ```bash
 git clone https://github.com/vChavezB/dpp_qspy_zephyr --recurse-submodules
 ```
 QSPY is enabled by default in `prj.conf` as `CONFIG_QSPY=y`.
-This is passed to the [qpcpp_zephyr module](https://github.com/vChavezB/qpcpp_zephyr) and automatically selects the correct files to build Qspy for your Zephyr application.
+This is passed to the [QPCPP module](https://github.com/vChavezB/qpcpp/tree/12a5e5da472382671d6476fee1d8e74acfa8830f) and automatically selects the correct files to build Qspy for your Zephyr application.

 ## Build